 Reflecting the conclusions of the workshop was a one-page communiqué sent to US and Canadian negotiators in Washington and Ottawa.
-A more detailed summary of the workshop recommendations will be posted in the near future.
+A more detailed summary of the workshop recommendations is available below:

 The program for the workshop is available here, and PDF versions of the presentations from the workshop are available below:

 - Clint Alexander: Enabling Adaptive Management in A Noisy World